nuvolaris/nuvolaris/docs/DEVEL.md

 ## Use VSCode and the prebuilt Devcontainer on a Remote Server

-This option is very similar to the one [before](#use-vscode-and-the-prebuilt-devcontainer), the only real difference is that Docker, the rcode and the dependencies will be on the remote server, only VScode will be on your machine.
+This option is very similar to the one [before](#use-vscode-and-the-prebuilt-devcontainer), the only real difference is that Docker, the code and the dependencies will be on the remote server, only VScode will be on your machine.

 On the Linux-based remote server you need to:
 - [Install docker](https://docs.docker.com/get-docker/)
-- clone all the source code with git clone --recurse-submodules https://github.com/nuvolaris/nuvolaris
+- clone all the source code with 'git clone --recurse-submodules https://github.com/nuvolaris/nuvolaris'

 On your machine:
 - Install [VSCode](https://code.visualstudio.com/)
 - Install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 - Install the [Remote - SSH](https://code.visualstudio.com/docs/remote/ssh-tutorial#_connect-using-ssh) extension.

-When everything is intalled:
+When everything is installed:
 - Use the remote SSH extension to [connect to the Remote Server](https://code.visualstudio.com/docs/remote/ssh-tutorial#_connect-using-ssh)
 - Open the folder with VSCode and then say YES when it asks to "reopen in container"
 - Finally, open one of the workspace file (the file workspace.code-workspace) present in every subproject in the folders nuvolaris-*